scribe-security/docs/docs/sampleproject.md

 sidebar_label: Sample Project
 ---

-# Demo: Run valint on a Sample project
+# Demo: Try Scribe on a sample Git Project
 <!--- problem -  offer a demo to try out, assuming the person has a product?  --->
 ## Before you begin